dableshhh/Analog-watch/README.md

 # Features
 Real-time clock functionality

-Smooth movement of hour, minute, and second hands Responsive design for different screen sizes Lightweight and easy to run in any browser
+1 -Smooth movement of hour, minute, and second hands.
+2-Responsive design for different screen sizes 3-Lightweight and easy to run in any browser

 #Technologies Used

-HTML5 – for structure
+HTML – for structure,
-CSS3 – for styling the clock face and hands
+CSS – for styling the clock face and hands,
-JavaScript (ES6) – for dynamic time updates
+JavaScript – for dynamic time updates,